-A Notice of Proposed Rule Making will be published in the State Register on April 25, 2018.
-Supporting materials for the proposed amendment are available upon request from the Secretary to the Board of Regents.
+A Notice of Proposed Rule Making was published in the State Register on April 25, 2018.
+Supporting materials are available upon request from the Secretary to the Board of Regents.
+Following the 60-day public comment period required under the State Administrative Procedure Act, the Department received comments on the proposed amendment (Assessment of Public Comment is included as Attachment C).